 Under the proposed changes to the Higher Education Loans Board (Helb) Act interest on the loans will fall from four percent to cushion jobless graduates from the Sh5,000 monthly fine for defaults.

 The aim of this proposals is to reduce the financial burden on recent graduates who are expected to pay large sums of money to Helb even before securing employment or becoming financially stable,” says the Bill, now tabled in Parliament.
+It will also help students who cannot pay off directors loan account.

 “It sets the percentage of interest that may be charged on the loan advanced at three per cent.
 It also provides that the penalty charged on defaulting of the loan shall be charged after securing employment or five years after completion of studies.”